roshnichaudhury/Minions-/README.md

 <img width="621" height="302" alt="Screenshot 2026-04-02 at 12 23 08 PM" src="https://github.com/user-attachments/assets/0a0c454e-30ac-46b8-b8f0-93bbc2159431" />

 ## Queries:
+1. Which scheduled trips are scheduled, and who is leading them?

+This query shows all scheduled trips along with the trip name and date.
+It also lists the staff member leading the trip and the assistant leader.
+The data is pulled by matching trip and staff IDs across multiple tables.
+This helps managers quickly see who is responsible for each trip.
+It ensures that every trip has proper staff coverage and leadership assigned.
+It can also be used to balance workloads among staff members.

+2. Which customers are registered for trips, and what is their registration status?
+SELECT

+This query lists customers who signed up for trips, including their names, trip details, and registration status.
+It also shows whether they signed the liability waiver.
+The results are sorted by trip date and customer name.
+This allows managers to monitor participation and track who is confirmed, waitlisted, or canceled.
+It ensures all participants have signed required waivers before attending.
+It also helps with planning logistics like group sizes and staffing needs.

+3. Which equipment items are in poor condition, and what type are they?

+This query finds all equipment items marked as “Poor” condition.
+It also shows what type of equipment each item is.
+It joins equipment items with their corresponding equipment types.
+This helps managers identify equipment that may need repair or replacement.
+It ensures safety standards are maintained for customers.
+It also supports budgeting decisions for maintenance or new purchases.

+4. Which rental agreements has each customer made?

+This query shows which customers have made rental agreements.
+It includes customer details and the date of each rental.
+The results are ordered by rental date.
+This helps track customer activity and rental history.
+Managers can identify frequent renters or trends over time.
+It can also support marketing efforts or loyalty programs.

+5. Which trip types have the most registrations?

+This query counts how many times each trip type has been registered for.
+It groups results by trip and sorts them from most to least popular.
+This shows which trips have the highest demand.
+This helps managers understand which trips are most popular.
+It supports decisions about scheduling more of certain trips.
+It can also guide marketing and resource allocation.

+6. What is the total maintenance cost per equipment item?

+This query calculates the total maintenance cost for each equipment item.
+It adds up all maintenance expenses grouped by item number.
+The results are sorted from highest to lowest cost.
+This helps managers identify expensive equipment to maintain.
+It supports decisions about repairing versus replacing items.
+It also helps control costs and manage the maintenance budget.

+7.What maintenance has been completed?

+This query finds maintenance records where the status indicates completion.
+It uses REGEXP to match different variations of the word “completed”.
+This ensures that case sensitivity is not an issue.
+This helps managers track which maintenance tasks are finished.
+It ensures that equipment is properly serviced and ready for use.
+It also provides insight into workflow efficiency and completion rates.

+8. What equipment types are most frequently rented?

+This query counts how often each type of equipment is rented.
+It groups the data by equipment type and sorts it by frequency.
+This shows which equipment is used the most.
+This helps managers understand demand for different equipment types.
+It supports inventory planning and purchasing decisions.
+It also ensures popular items are sufficiently stocked.

+9. Which scheduled trips have the highest number of registrations?

+This query counts how many customers are registered for each scheduled trip.
+It groups results by trip and sorts them by the number of registrations.
+This highlights the busiest trips.
+This helps managers identify which specific trip dates are most popular.
+It supports decisions on adding more sessions or adjusting capacity.
+It also helps ensure proper staffing and resource allocation.

+10. Which customers are guests and who are their sponsors?

+This query lists guest customers and the sponsors who referred them.
+It links customers to other customers using the sponsor ID.
+This shows the relationship between guests and their sponsors.This helps ensure that all guests meet the requirement of having a sponsor.
+It allows managers to track who is responsible for each guest.
+It can also be useful for accountability and communication purposes.

 ## Database Information:
 Name of database: mb_A2